zkurtz/honor-code/software/python/repos/facelift.md

 - Identify gaps in unit testing.
 - Review the list of files that currently fail automated code quality checks.
 - Identify gaps between software architecture best practices and the current codebase.
-- Of the above tasks, define at least a vague prioritization of tech debt paydown tasks and start working on them.
+- Of the above tasks, decide your prioritization and get started fixing things.

 ## Tooling Recommendations